-I actually have another Instant Pot Carnitas recipe using beef.
-Mr. Hungry LOVES that recipe and requests it all the time, pretty much every time we get a new Butcher Box which is every month usually.
+I have another Instant Pot Carnitas recipe using beef.
+Mr. Hungry LOVES that recipe and requests it all the time, pretty much every time we get a new Butcher Box, which is every month usually.
 I’ll be 100% honest; I’m not a huge fan.

-Yep, I’m admitting I’m not a huge fan of one of my own recipes.
-If there is anything I’ve learned about food blogging it’s that people sometimes love recipes you don’t think are that great and that’s okay.
+Yep, I’m admitting I’m not a massive fan of one of my recipes.
+If there is anything I’ve learned about food blogging, it’s that people sometimes love recipes you don’t think are that great, and that’s okay.
 And yes, the internet will sometimes despise a recipe that I legitimately love, and that’s okay too.

 Then I always make a joke about “welcome to my life as a food blogger.”
 If one chemical doesn’t taste the same to everyone, then it’s no surprise recipes don’t’ tend to taste the same either.